For various reasons, you may want to reset your WordPress settings and environment.

 Why We May Need to Reset WordPress?

 You may ask yourself what is WordPress reset?
-Resetting WordPress means all of your settings and changes both in your website and database will revert to step 0.
+Resetting WordPress means all of your settings and changes both in your website and WordPress database will revert to step 0.

 This allows WordPress to reinstall itself using the untouched core files.
 In simpler words, a WordPress reset can be defined as below: